ramyzughul/ramyzughul/README.md

 - 👋 Hi, I’m @ramyzughul
-- 👀 I’m interested in machine learning in cardiology
+- 👀 I’m interested in machine learning in arrythmias
-- 🌱 I’m currently learning R
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ramy.zughul@outlook.com

 <!---